sellerie98/FreeMCBootConf/README.md

 # FreeMCBootConf
 My personal FreeMCBoot Config for PS2 and the latest version of FreeMCBoot

-All  entries (besides fastlaunches) refer to files on the root of a mass storage first and second on "mc?" which makes him check both memory cards.
+All  entries (besides fastlaunches) refer to files on the root of a mass storage first and second on "mc?" which makes FMCB check both memory cards.
 "Fastboot" and Debug are set to 0

 The config contains the following entries: